ApolloResearch/rib/README.md

 - Ablating eigenvectors from the orthogonal basis: `experiments/mnist_orthog_ablation/`
 - Calculating the interaction graph: `experiments/mnist_rib_build/`
 - Ablating vectors from the interaction basis: `experiments/mnist_rib_ablation/`

+### LMs

+Supported experiments:

 - Training a transformer_lens model on Modular Arithmetic: `experiments/train_modular_arithmetic/`
+- Building the interaction graph for a LM: `experiments/lm_rib_build/`.
+Currently supports the modular arithmetic and gpt2 models (loading via transformer-lens).
+Although any model other than the modular arithmetic will currently fail due to severe memory issues.

+As can be seen in `experiments/lm_rib_build/lm_build_rib_graph.py`, the process for building a graph for an LM is as follows:
+- Load a pretrained LM (currently only supports some transformer-lens models)
+- Map the LM to a SequentialTransformer model, which allows us to analyse (e.g. take jacobians of) arbitrary sections of the LM.
+- Fold in the model's biases into the weights.
+This is required for the RIB decompositions to consider all the relevant interactions.
+- Run the RIB algorithm, outlined in the Code Implementation section of [this writeup](https://www.overleaf.com/project/6437d0bde0eaf2e8c7ac3649).
+- Plot the graph using `experiments/lm_rib_build/plot_rib_graph.py`, passing the path to the results file generated from `experiments/lm_rib_build/lm_build_rib_graph.py`

 ## Development